OctoPrint/plugins.octoprint.org/_plugins/FanSpeedMirror.md

 - Controls

 # TODO
-screenshots:
+#screenshots:
-- url: url of a screenshot, /assets/img/...
+#- url: url of a screenshot, /assets/img/...
-  alt: alt-text of a screenshot
+#  alt: alt-text of a screenshot
-  caption: caption of a screenshot
+#  caption: caption of a screenshot
-- url: url of another screenshot, /assets/img/...
+#- url: url of another screenshot, /assets/img/...
-  alt: alt-text of another screenshot
+#  alt: alt-text of another screenshot
-  caption: caption of another screenshot
+#  caption: caption of another screenshot
-- ...
+#- ...

 # TODO
-featuredimage: url of a featured image for your plugin, /assets/img/...
+#featuredimage: url of a featured image for your plugin, /assets/img/...

 ---